FAQ

 In China, there is a wide range of quality among various vendors for any given product.
 By knowing the customer’s target price, we can work to find the best quality in that price range.
 We do not disclose customer target prices to suppliers.

-- If they are compensated by the supply side then their interests are aligned with the seller not you the customer.
+- Trick #1If they are compensated by the supply side then their interests are aligned with the seller not you the customer.
 You would be surprised by the number of sourcing agents and trading companies whom claim to be buyer representatives yet receive kickbacks and commissions from the vendors.

-- If your service provider is not the actual factory and gives you a final price per unit without disclosing the actual margin, then most likely you are paying too much.
+- Trick #2If your service provider is not the actual factory and gives you a final price per unit without disclosing the actual margin, then most likely you are paying too much.
 They justify a margin by saying that their value comes from “having done the work to qualify the sub-suppliers or leveraging group buying power or providing project management services”.
 But if they are afraid to state their actual margin then they know the services provided don’t justify their mark up.
 Furthermore, if they do not disclose the actual manufacturer, then you have no way to validate the quality process in place and you have lost control over who has access to your intellectual property.

-- If on their website they don’t clearly state their fee structure, then they may not be confident in the value they provide to your supply chain.
+- Trick #3If on their website they don’t clearly state their fee structure, then they may not be confident in the value they provide to your China supply chain.
 Worse yet, it may indicate they don’t have the required China sourcing experience and are unsure how to even price their services.
-One trick they use to mask their lack of a well defined service and value is to state something along the lines of “each project is different and they tailor their services accordingly”.
-That really means they are trying to adjust their fees based on the how deep they believe the pockets of the potential client are rather than sighting a well defined, pre-existing system based on years of China project experience.
+One trick they use to mask their lack of a well-defined service and value is to state something along the lines of “each project is different and they tailor their services accordingly”.
+That really means they are trying to adjust their fees based on the how deep they believe the pockets of the potential client are rather than using a well-defined, pre-existing system based on years of China project experience.
 Consultants in particular use this sales technique.

 At PassageMaker there are no hidden mark ups or agendas.
-Let’s look at how we invoice a typical assembly and inspection project.

 In cases where the client does not have existing sub-suppliers in China, PassageMaker conducts a feasibility study to identify suitable suppliers meeting your requirements for price, lead time, and quality.
 Visit our sourcing feasibility price section or the next FAQ answer for detailed explanation on the fees associated with this research.
 All pricing and sub-supplier identities developed in the initial research are made transparent to the client.
 The components from the sub-suppliers are then delivered to PassageMaker for assembly and inspection before leaving China.

 All sub-suppliers used are pre-approved by the client as part of the feasibility study.
 PassageMaker does not apply a mark up to the components.
 We simply charge a transparent, per unit fee to perform inspection/assembly/vendor coordination services.
 This fee is based on the actual labor and management to inspect and assemble your given product.
-If a service provider can’t justify their margin by providing actual value to your supply chain, then they shouldn’t be in the supply chain!
+If a service provider can’t justify their margin by providing actual value to your China supply chain, then they shouldn’t be in the supply chain!

 Full details on PassageMaker’s transparent pricing are stated publicly throughout this web site.